SAP/luigi/core/examples/luigi-sample-angular/README.md

     ```
     - The Luigi Client is not bundled, so you are able to update it without bundling.

     - The auto-reload of your application only updates the application.
-Type `CMD + R` to reflect the changes of the linked modules (Luigi Core and Luigi Client) in the website.
+Type `CMD + R` to reflect the changes of the linked Luigi Core and Luigi Client modules in the website.

 <!-- ## Run server